Pascal-So/one_dyndns_script/readme.md

 ## Caveats

-The minimum TTL on One.com is 600 = 10 minutes, so you might face some downtime when your ip changes.
+The minimum TTL on One.com is 600 = 10 minutes, so you might face some downtime when your IP changes.

 This script sets the record to your current public IP, this might not be what you want, but it shouldn't be too hard to change in `one_dyndns.sh`